 The beginning of the 21st Century brought with it a surge of change in education.
 While standardized testing and teacher training became hot topics, so too did the implementation of mandatory community service programs (MCSPs).
-Many districts began requiring students to complete a certain number of hours volunteering in order to graduate; some programs succeeded and some failed.
-As a result, the debate ensued: should community service be required in schools?
+Many districts began requiring students to complete a certain number of hours volunteering in order to graduate.
+Increasing students volunteering succeeded at some programs while others failed.
+As a result, the debate ensued: should community service be required in schools to increase students volunteering?

-Opponents argue that MCSPs are unrealistic, and they interfere with academics.
+Opponents argue that students volunteering via MCSPs is unrealistic, and interferes with academics.
 Such was the case in Corpus Christi, Tx., where the district bowed to teachers’ arguments that their students’ course loads and extracurricular activities were already more than sufficient.
-Plus, the teachers said, current classes and activities required students to exercise the same skills as community service.
+Plus, the teachers said, current classes and activities required students to exercise the same skills as students volunteering.
 Yet another requirement would be redundant and unnecessarily difficult.

 Similarly, opponents argue that some students are pressured to contribute to their families’ finances, so requiring them to succeed academically and perform community service would be too much of a burden.

 MCSPs are also seen as a detriment to the spirit of community service itself.
 In a New York Times article, “The Logic of ‘Mandatory Volunteerism,’” Great Neck district superintendent William A. Shine emphasizes the importance of pure volunteerism, saying, “When you mandate it, you lose the joy of volunteering.”
-In the same article, Port Washington superintendent Geoffrey N. Gordon adds that voluntary community service offers the important element of self-direction.
-By choosing to volunteer, students learn how to make good decisions, a lesson that he believes would be absent if they were required to volunteer.
+In the same article, Port Washington superintendent Geoffrey N. Gordon adds that voluntary community service offers the important element of self-direction to students volunteering.
+By choosing to volunteer, students volunteering learn how to make good decisions, a lesson that he believes would be absent if they were required to volunteer.

-Proponents of MCSPs disagree, saying that students gain valuable experience that they would not have gotten otherwise.
-Feedback indicates that students value the chance to apply skills from class to helping their community; such feedback also happens to highlight constructive use of taxpayer dollars.
-Plus, these real-world experiences have helped students gain valuable insights into potential paths for their future careers.
+Proponents of MCSPs disagree, saying that students volunteering gain valuable experience that they would not have gotten otherwise.
+Feedback indicates that the students volunteering value the chance to apply skills from class to helping their community; such feedback also happens to highlight constructive use of taxpayer dollars.
+Plus, these real-world experiences have helped students volunteering gain valuable insights into potential paths for their future careers.

-Supporters also argue that MCSPs are an important part of education, as they develop students’ social consciences and teach them to be civic-minded.
-Some studies show that students who have participated in their schools’ programs feel motivated to vote and empowered to continue giving back to the community.
+Supporters also argue that students volunteering via MCSPs gain an important part of education, as they develop students’ social consciences and teach them to be civic-minded.
+Some studies show that students volunteering who have via their schools’ programs feel motivated to vote and empowered to continue giving back to the community.

 The debate over mandating community service programs has unfortunately not yielded a clear-cut answer.
 However, it has revealed components common in successful MCSPs.
-Based on success stories from Maryland, Chicago, the District of Columbia, and more, MCSPs should:
+Based on success stories from students volunteering in Maryland, Chicago, the District of Columbia, and more, MCSPs should:

 - have wide community support